Learn how to make a great first impression,

 Someone you are meeting for the first time is not interested in your "good excuse" for running late.
 Plan to arrive a few minutes early.
 And allow flexibility for possible delays in traffic or taking a wrong turn.
 Arriving early is much better that arriving late, hands down, and is the first step in creating a great first impression.

 If you are feeling uncomfortable and on edge, this can make the other person ill at ease and that's a sure way to create the wrong impression.
 If you are calm and confident, so the other person will feel more at ease, and so have a solid foundation for making that first impression a good one.
-See our section on relaxation techniques to find out how to calm that adrenaline!
+See our article on Centering to find out how to calm that adrenaline!

 Of course physical appearance matters.
 The person you are meeting for the first time does not know you and your appearance is usually the first clue he or she has to go on.